rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-jitsi/index.md

 #### Coturn container

 The coturn container hosts an [coturn](https://github.com/coturn/coturn/) TURN server, providing NAT traversal for jitsi conference users.
-This component is provided by the [rollyourown.xyz](https://rollyourown.xyz) TURN server module and is a building block for other rollyourown.xyz projects providing p2p communications services.
+This component is provided by the rollyourown TURN server module and is a building block for other rollyourown.xyz projects providing p2p communications services.
 Further details can be found [here](/rollyourown/project_modules/ryo-coturn/).

 #### Ingress proxy container

 The ingress proxy container terminates HTTP and HTTPS connections and distributes traffic to other containers.
-This component is provided by the [rollyourown.xyz](https://rollyourown.xyz) Ingress Proxy module and is a key building block for rollyourown.xyz projects.
+This component is provided by the rollyourown Ingress Proxy module and is a key building block for rollyourown.xyz projects.
 Further details can be found [here](/rollyourown/project_modules/ryo-ingress-proxy/).

 #### Jitsi server container

-The Jitsi server container hosts an [nginx](https://nginx.org/) web server with the [jitsi-meet](https://github.com/jitsi/jitsi-meet) WebRTC video conferencing front-end as well as the jitsi video conferencing suite components [prosody]((https://prosody.im/)), [jitsi videobridge](https://github.com/jitsi/jitsi-videobridge) and [jicofo](https://github.com/jitsi/jicofo).
+The Jitsi server container hosts an [nginx](https://nginx.org/) web server with the [jitsi-meet](https://github.com/jitsi/jitsi-meet) WebRTC video conferencing front-end as well as the jitsi video conferencing suite components [prosody](https://prosody.im/), [jitsi videobridge](https://github.com/jitsi/jitsi-videobridge) and [jicofo](https://github.com/jitsi/jicofo).

 ## How to use this project

 ### Deploying the project

-To deploy the project, follow the generic [project deployment instructions](/rollyourown/projects/how_to_deploy/), using the project's [mirror repositories](#repository-links).
+To deploy the project, follow the generic [project deployment instructions](/rollyourown/how_to_use/deploy/), using the project's [mirror repositories](#repository-links).

 For example, clone the project from the project's GitHub repository with: